loighic/proofs/CR_08b--at-home.md

 9.5 S -> T, T -> W :|-:  S -> W
 ~~~

 You have to use the conditional introduction rule in 9.6 to get (P &rarr; W).

-(There is no way to simply extract the Q from (P & W) &rarr; Q and get P &rarr; Q.)
+(There is no way to simply extract the W from (P & W) &rarr; Q and get P &rarr; Q.)

 ~~~{.ProofChecker .JohnsonSL options="fonts tabindent render resize" guides="fitch" points="20" late-credit="16"}
 9.6 (P & Q) -> W, T & Q :|-: P -> W